hcholab/sfkit/docs/source/tutorial_2.rst

     .. code-block:: console

         $ docker run --rm -it --pull always \
-            -v $HOME/.config:/home/nonroot/.config \
+            -v $PWD/sfkit:/app/.sfkit \
             ghcr.io/hcholab/sfkit networking

 For User 1, this will prompt the user to input a port they will use to communicate with User 2.
 The port provided should be the lower end of a range of open ports for communication (e.g. 8100 for a range of 8100-8120).
-User 1 can alternatively specify the port in the command line using the --ports flag.
+User 1 can alternatively specify the port in the command line using the ``--ports`` flag.

 3. Run